cagov/data-infrastructure/docs/code/working-with-snowflake-objects.md

 1. It is used for any recommendation, publication, or data product
 1. It is used operationally (i.e., someone looks in on it regularly).

-### Connecting a repository
+### Connecting an entire repository

+!!! note
-*Note: this only needs to be done once per Snowflake environment and GitHub repository.
+    This only needs to be done once per Snowflake environment and GitHub repository.
-Specific roles and permission grants are provisional, and it would be nice to clean it up a bit*
+    Specific roles and permission grants are provisional, and it would be nice to clean it up a bit.

 1. Create a scoped fine-grained personal access token for repository access.
     This fine-grained token only needs *Read-only* access to the relevant repository.